Bluejifx/Automatic-Desktop-Cleaner/README.md

 # Automatic-Desktop-Cleaner
-It cleans your desktop and organizes your files into folders.
+It cleans your desktop and organizes your files into folders based on the file type.